Wet scrubber: High-energy scrubbers

 Venturi scrubbers consist of a venturi-shaped inlet and separator.
 The dust-laden gases venturi scrubber enter through the venturi and are accelerated to speeds between 12,000 and 36,000 ft/min (60.97-182.83 m/s).
 These high-gas velocities immediately atomize the coarse water spray, which is injected radially into the venturi throat, into fine droplets.
 High energy and extreme turbulence promote collision between water droplets and dust particulates in the throat.
 The agglomeration process between particle and droplet continues in the diverging section of the venturi.
 The large agglomerates formed in the venturi are then removed by an inertial separator.

 Venturi scrubbers achieve very high collection efficiencies for respirable dust.
 Since efficiency of a venturi scrubber depends on pressure drop, some manufacturers supply a variable-throat venturi to maintain pressure drop with varying gas flows.

 By use

 Another way to classify wet scrubbers is by their use - to primarily collect either particulates or gaseous pollutants.
 Again, this distinction is not always clear since scrubbers can often be used to remove both types of pollutants.

 Material of construction and design

 Corrosion can be a prime problem associated with chemical industry scrubbing systems.
-Fibre-reinforced plastic and dual keys are often used as most dependable materials of construction.
+Fibre-reinforced plastic and dual laminates are often used for their corrosion resistance.